fktn-k/fkYAML/docs/docs/api/basic_node/get_value_inplace.md

    value_ref = *this; // Copy-assigns a current basic_node object.
    ```

-This function shares internal implementation with the [`get_value`](./get_value.md).
+This function shares internal implementation with the [`get_value()`](./get_value.md) function.
-Thus, all the STL container & scalar types which are supported by that function, is also supported by this function as well.
+Thus, all the STL container & scalar types which are supported by that function, are also supported by this function as well.
 See the notes there for details.

 ???
-Note "Difference from `get_value()`"
+Note "Differences from `get_value()`"

     One crutial difference from the [`get_value`](./get_value.md) function is, this function does not require the template parameter type `T` to be [default-constructible](https://en.cppreference.com/w/cpp/named_req/DefaultConstructible) since no instantiation of `T` is necessary inside the function to return the conversion result anymore.
     So, you might prefer this function, for example, if you already created a `T` object as a member variable and want to assign a node value to it.